elynch21/Course-Work/index.md

 Developed fundamental skills in epidemiologic research, including data management, data analysis, and interpretation of results.
 A major emphasis of the course was to provide students with practical experience in analyzing research datasets using both Stata and SAS.

-## Course Objectives: At the end of this course, students will be able to:
+## Course Objectives - At the end of this course, students will be able to:

 - Plan, organize, and document data management and analysis tasks to obtain reproducible results